Master of Arts in Occupational Therapy: The Two Year, Entry Level Professional Program

 Effective Fall 2013, all applicants to the Master of Arts program must:

-- Complete a baccalaureate degree with a minimum grade point average (GPA) of 3.0 from an accredited college or university.*
+- Complete a baccalaureate degree with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university.*

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.